-I am currently an assistant professor in the Department of Statistics at the University of Wisconsin-Madison.
+I am an assistant professor in the Department of Statistics at the University of Wisconsin-Madison.
 I am also an affiliate of the Department of Biostatics and Medical Informatics (BMI), the Center for Demography and Ecology (CDE) and the Center for Demogrophy of Health and Aging (CDHA).
-From 2015 to 2016, I did my postdoc in Economics at the Stanford Graduate School of Business, advised by Guido Imbens.
-In 2015, I received my Ph.D. in Statistics at the Wharton School of Business of the University of Pennsylvania and I was co-advised by T. Tony Cai and Dylan S. Small.
+From 2015 to 2016, I did my postdoc in Economics at the Stanford Graduate School of Business, advised by Professor Guido Imbens.
+In 2015, I received my Ph.D. in Statistics at the Wharton School of Business of the University of Pennsylvania and I was co-advised by Professors T. Tony Cai and Dylan S. Small.

-Broadly speaking, my research is focused on developing theory and methods to analyze causal relationships in large observational data by leveraging instrumental variables, econometrics, and high dimensional inference.
-I am interested in applications to genetics, epidemiology, health policy, education, and economics.
+Broadly speaking, my research is focused on developing theory and methods to analyze causal relationships by using instrumental variables, econometrics, semi/nonparametric methods, network analysis, and machine learning.
+I am interested in applications to genetics, epidemiology, infectious diseases, health policy, education, and applied microeconomics.

-I am currently an associate editor for Biometrics.
+I am currently an associate editor of Biometrics.

 NSF Postdoc, Stanford Graduate School of Business, Stanford University (2015-2016)